-In order to get visitors to see custom fonts in your site, the fonts must be uploaded to your site as standard file formats.
+In order to get visitors to see custom fonts on your WordPress site, the fonts must be uploaded to your site as standard file formats.
 There are several such font formats, each offering support for different browsers.
+The font types include:

 - SVG Fonts/Shapes – SVG fonts allow SVG to be used as glyphs when displaying text.
 Make sure to use this format to support old versions of iPhone

 - Embedded OpenType Fonts (EOT) – This font file works on IE, but not on other browsers.
 Make sure to use this format to support earlier versions of IE

 In Elementor, we’ve made it easy to upload your custom web font formats:

 1. Head over to the WordPress Dashboard > Elementor > Custom Fonts, and click ‘Add new’.

 2. Now, add any font by adding the font name and uploading its WOFF, WOFF2, TTF, SVG or EOT file.
 It is recommended that you upload as many font files as possible, in order to provide support for the maximum number of browsers.

 3. Once uploaded, your new custom fonts will be available in the typography controls of every widget that contains the text.
 Head over to Elementor and start using the new fonts in your pages.
 Add a heading or any other text widget, and under Style > Typography choose your custom font.